 6. Does your medical school curriculum address the cardiovascular health effects of climate change, including increased heat?
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.

+Score explanation: Students at the JMP have explored the relationship between cardiovascular disease and climate change in the core curriculum, specifically during a Problem-Based Learning (PBL) case.
+Furthermore, UC Berkeley offers courses which address extreme heat and its effects on cardiovascular health.
+These courses include GEOG 149B: Climate Impacts and Risk Analysis and PB HLTH C271G: Health Implications of Climate Change.
+The longitudinal curriculum to be implemented in the next academic year incorporates the health effects of climate change, so this score will likely improve.

+7. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.

 0 This topic was not covered.

-Score explanation: Students at the JMP have not explored the relationship between cardiovascular disease and climate change in the core curriculum.
-However, UC Berkeley offers courses which address extreme heat and its effects on cardiovascular health.
-These courses include GEOG 149B: Climate Impacts and Risk Analysis and PB HLTH C271G: Health Implications of Climate Change.

-7. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+This topic was not covered.

 Score explanation: Students at the JMP have not explored the relationship between mental health or neuropsychological effects of environmental degradation and climate change in the core curriculum.
 However, UC Berkeley offers classes on climate change and mental health which JMP students can take as their electives, including a course called SOCIOL 137AC/ESPM 163AC: Environmental Justice: Race, Class, Equity, and the Environment.
+The session on health impacts of climate change for the dinal